konklone/fisacourt/README.md

   app_key:
 ```

+To configure Pushover notifications:

-To enable Pushover notifications, go to the [Pushover Dashboard](https://pushover.net/), and log in.
-The dashboard will show your `user_key`.
+* Go to the [Pushover Dashboard](https://pushover.net), create an account if needed, and log in.
+The dashboard will show your `user_key` underneath "Your User Key".
+Copy this into `config.yml`.

-After that register a new application from the [New Application Page](https://pushover.net/apps/build) by entering the name and brief description of the application.
-Then you copy the `app_key` field when the registration is complete.
+* Register a new application from the [New Application Page](https://pushover.net/apps/build) by entering the name and brief description of the application.
+* This will bring you to your new application's detail screen.
+Copy the `app_key` field, underneath "API Token/Key", into `config.yml`.

+And to enable them on your phone:

+* Install the Pushover application. ([Android](https://pushover.net/clients/android), [iOS](https://pushover.net/clients/ios))
+* Log into your Pushover account.
+* Give your device a name and "add" it to Pushover.

 #### GitHub integration